bvasquezm/Sortint/README.md

 # Sortin't
-Random sorting algorithms for fun
+Anything but sorting, just for fun.

 ## Current Sorting Algorithms